31 FW deputy commander prepares for flight

-U.S. Air Force Col. Michael Kingry, 31st Fighter Wing deputy commander, buckles into an HH-60W Jolly Green II before taking off at Aviano Air Base, Italy, Jan.
+B-roll footage of U.S. Air Force Col. Michael Kingry, 31st Fighter Wing deputy commander, prepares to take flight in an HH-60W Jolly Green II at Aviano Air Base, Italy, Jan.
 22, 2026.
 Kingry is a command pilot with more than 2,500 total hours in the HH-60G Pave Hawk and HH-60W Jolly Green II and has flown over 660 combat hours in support of Operations Iraqi Freedom, Enduring Freedom and Inherent Resolve.
-(U.S. Air Force photo by Senior Airman Zachary Jakel)
+(U.S. Air Force video by Senior Airman Zachary Jakel)

 |Date Taken: